The King’s Student Law Review’s joint issue with Strife:

-Strife is a biannual, peer-reviewed academic periodical publication created and managed by young researchers from the Department of War Studies, King’s College London.
-As the two-leading student-led peer-reviewed academic journals at King’s College London, the King’s Student Law Review and Strife are pleased to announce the joint publication of a special edition under the overarching theme of ‘Law and War’.
-We will be accepting submissions for this joint edition until the 30th June.
-For more information, click here.
+Strife is a biannual, peer-reviewed academic publication created and managed by researchers from the Department of War Studies, King’s College London.
+As the two leading student-edited and peer-reviewed academic periodicals at King’s College London, the KSLR and Strife are pleased to announce the joint publication of a new edition under the overarching theme of ‘Law and War’.
+This joint edition is to be published on an annual basis.

 We are pleased to announce the launch of our second joint edition: